Prince Andrew of Greece and Denmark: Exile from Greece

 The Greek defeat in Asia Minor in August 1922 led to the 11 September 1922 Revolution, during which Andrew was arrested, court-martialed, and found guilty of "disobeying an order" and "acting on his own initiative" during the battle of the previous year.
 Many defendants in the treason trials that followed the coup were shot, including Hatzianestis and five senior politicians.
 British diplomats assumed that Andrew was also in mortal danger.
 Andrew, though spared, was banished for life and his family fled into exile aboard a British cruiser, HMS Calypso.
-The family settled at Saint-Cloud on the outskirts of Paris, in a small house lent to them by Andrew's wealthy sister-in-law, Princess George of Greece.
-He and his family were stripped of their Greek nationality, and travelled under Danish passports.
+The family settled at Saint-Cloud, on the outskirts of Paris, in a small house lent to them by Andrew's wealthy sister-in-law, Princess George of Greece.
+He and his family were stripped of their Greek nationality and travelled under Danish passports.

-In 1930, Andrew published a book entitled Towards Disaster: The Greek Army in Asia Minor in 1921, in which he defended his actions during the Battle of the Sakarya, but he essentially lived a life of enforced retirement, despite only being in his forties.
-During their time in exile the family became more and more dispersed.
+In 1930, Andrew published Towards Disaster: The Greek Army in Asia Minor in 1921, in which he defended his actions during the Battle of the Sakarya, but he essentially lived a life of enforced retirement, despite only being in his forties.
+During their time in exile the family became increasingly dispersed.
 Alice suffered a nervous breakdown and was institutionalised in Switzerland.
 Their daughters married and settled in Germany, separated from Andrew, and Philip was sent to school in Britain, where he was brought up by his mother's British relatives.
 Andrew went to live in the South of France.

 On the French Riviera, Andrew lived in a small apartment, or hotel rooms, or on board a yacht with Countess Andrée de La Bigne.
-His marriage to Alice was effectively over, and after her recovery and release, she returned to Greece.
+His marriage to Alice was effectively over, and after her recovery and release she returned to Greece.
 In 1936, his sentence of exile was quashed by emergency laws, which also restored land and annuities to the King.
 Andrew returned to Greece for a brief visit that May.
-The following year, his pregnant daughter Cecilie, his son-in-law and two of his grandchildren were killed in an air accident at Ostend; he travelled to London to meet up with his sixteen-year-old son Prince Philip and they went together to Darmstadt where he met Alice for the first time in six years at the funeral.
+The following year, his pregnant daughter Cecilie, his son-in-law, and two of his grandchildren were killed in an air accident at Ostend; he travelled to London to meet his sixteen-year-old son Philip and they went together to Darmstadt where he met Alice for the first time in six years at the funeral.

-During World War II, he found himself essentially trapped in Vichy France, while his son, Prince Philip, fought on the side of the British.
-They were unable to see or even correspond with one another.
+During World War II, he found himself essentially trapped in Vichy France, while his son, Philip, fought on the side of the British.
+They were unable to see or correspond with one another.
 Andrew's three surviving sons-in-law fought on the German side: Prince Christoph of Hesse was a member of the Nazi Party and the Waffen-SS; Berthold, Margrave of Baden, was invalided out of the Wehrmacht in 1940 after an injury in France; Prince Gottfried of Hohenlohe-Langenburg served on the Eastern Front and was dismissed after the 20 July plot.
-For five years, Andrew saw neither his wife nor his son.
+From 1939 until his death, Andrew saw neither his wife nor his son.